 ./keytool -genkey -alias alias_name -keyalg RSA -keystore your_keystore -keysize 2048

 Note: Change the alias_name to your hostname or something unique.
 Aliases within the keystore must be unique.
+The keystore can be located anywhere as long as it is accessible.
+It is recommended to put the keystore in Web Client install directory.

 Next generate the Customer Signing Request (CSR).